madebykind/madebykind-v3/content/blog/typography.md

 ![A smiling female scientist](../images/thisisengineering.jpg "Science is great, the computers are the bestest!")

+Markdown does not provide a way to create figures, with captions, so that requires a shortcode, eg:

+{{< figure src="../images/thisisengineering.jpg" caption="Science is great, the computers are the bestest!" >}}

 #### Even for lists…

 Now I’m going to show you an example of an unordered list to make sure that looks good, too: